constup/php-guidelines/src/WarningSigns/FinalClasses/README.md

 - Original developers didn't know that Decorator design pattern exists.
 - Someone started marking classes as `final` because they knew that their less senior colleagues would be deterred from extending those classes (or didn't have the knowledge to extend them).
 - `final` classes were used purely as an internal convention of the team and enforced on code reviews.
-What the real questions here are: Why was a class declared as final in the first place?
+The real questions here are: Why was a class declared as final in the first place?
 What was the real problem you were trying to solve or prevent by declaring a class as `final`?
 If you have to forbid inheritance as well as use of the final class as a type of property of another class (to prevent the Decorator workaround for `final` keyword), is your architecture